 The Explainer Video Script Checklist

 First thing’s first, you should know that explainer video script is a creative content – you should not be bound by any rules.
-However, for an explainer video that speaks directly to the target audience, there are several questions that you need to ask yourself.
+However, for an explainer video that speaks directly to the target audience, there are several questions that you need to ask yourself to make sure that your script is on point:

 Make sure that at the beginning of the script, you address specifically who you are talking to with your explainer video.
 Do not shy away from directly mentioning professions/occupations because it’s very important that you get the attention of people with high buying-intent.